Relationship with others (العلاقة مع الآخرين)

 NO OFFENSIVE NAME CALLING OR LOOKING DOWN ON OTHERS

 Name calling is another term for verbal abuse, mostly personal.
 It is an abusive or insulting language, also called sarcasm.
-Abandon and shun guile, deceit, scornfulness, or sarcasm because these are unlawful.

-“O you who believe, let no men scorn other men, for they might well be better than they are.
+O you who believe, let no men scorn other men, for they might well be better than they are.
 And let no women scorn other women, for they might well be better than they.
-And do not find fault with one another, or give each other insulting nicknames.”
+And do not find fault with one another, or give each other insulting nicknames.
 [Al-Hujurat 49:11]

-“Woe to whoever demeans others behind their back or to their face.”
+Woe to whoever demeans others behind their back or to their face.
 [Al-Humazah 104:1]

 Do not be suspicious because you might interpret the situation in a wrong way.
 If you are always in doubt, you will end up having no friends.
 Do not let the bad thoughts overcome your good thoughts.
 Too much suspicion will lead you to suspect your relationship with Allah.

-ENVY (الحسد) & JEALOUSY (الغيرة)
+ENVY (الحسد) AND JEALOUSY (الغيرة)

-Strictly speaking, envy (Hasad) is hatred and disliking the good condition of the envied one.
+- Strictly speaking, envy (Hasad) is hatred and disliking the good condition of the envied one.

-“And from the evil of the envier when he envies.”
+- And from the evil of the envier when he envies.
 [Al-Falaq 113:5]

-Two types of envy:
+2 types of envy

-2 kinds of desirable envy:
+2 kinds of desirable envy

-- One who has a lot of money and spending it in the way of Allah
+- One who has a lot of money and spending it in the way of Allah.

 - One who has a beneficial knowledge and teaching it to others